mfem/web/src/howto/ncmesh.md

 `DerefineByError` works indirectly by taking an array of "error" values corresponding to each element of the current `Mesh`.
-If the sum of error values of the children of some coarse element is below a supplied threshold, the children are removed and the coarse element is restored.
+If the sum of error values of the children of some coarse element is below a supplied threshold, the children are removed and the coarse element is restored in `Mesh`.

-If the user specifies a nonzero `nc_limit`, care is taken not to derefine elements that are needed to keep the specified level of nonconformity.
+If the user specifies a nonzero `nc_limit`, care is taken not to derefine elements that are needed to keep the required level of nonconformity.

 *Note: derefinement is not yet supported for meshes containing anisotropic refinements.*